wildme/wildme/README.md

 - 👋 Hi, My name is Konstantin
-- 👀 I’m interested in web development
+- 👀 I’m interested in programming
-- 💞️ I’m looking to collaborate on projects using JavaScript, React and Node.js
+- 💞️ I’m looking to collaborate on projects using React, Node.js, Java
-- 📫 How to reach me: telegram: @rumate
+- 📫 How to reach me: twitter: @prtscrin

 <!---
 wildme/wildme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.